 Introduce Video Games

 Video games have evolved dramatically over the past few decades.
 Your senior loved ones may not have given them any attention over recent years.
 Games now exist on all types of platforms, from high-end PCs and consoles to mobile devices and tablet PCs.
 There is such an incredible variety that your loved ones should be able to find at least a few that interest them.
 Video games are much more than ways to waste time.
 Some games have incredibly deep stories with beautifully composed musical scores and artwork while others focus on action, puzzles, and mystery.

 If your senior loved one or friend has limited mobility, many modern games require minimal tactile control and some even allow for motion controls.
 While you may need to invest in more complicated setups, there are countless free and affordable games available on smartphones and tablets that can become great ways for your senior loved one to stay sharp and engaged while the quarantine continues.

 Many Americans have senior relatives in nursing homes and assisted living facilities.
 These establishments currently follow some of the strictest social distancing and quarantine restrictions in the country due to the high vulnerability of seniors amid the COVID-19 outbreak.
 If you cannot visit your senior relatives and friends in person, now is a good time to start checking in with them more frequently.
 Even a few minutes of chatting on the phone can significantly improve their mood.
 If you have extra free time yourself during lockdown, using some of that free time to check in on senior loved ones and friends is a great way to use it that can help them fight depression and loneliness during lockdown.

 Rocky Mountain Assisted Living remains committed to providing the best possible senior care in the Highlands Ranch, CO area.
-If you have questions about the current CDC guidelines for nursing homes and assisted living facilities or want to learn more about current quarantine procedures for your loved ones in our care, contact us today.
+If you have questions about the current CDC guidelines for our Lakewood nursing homes and assisted living facilities in other locations, or want to learn more about current quarantine procedures for your loved ones in our care, contact us today.